 However, what most collectors want, and what we almost exclusively deal in, are Bibles that check all three boxes: Bibles that are antique and rare and valuable.

 So, how can you determine whether a Bible is antique or rare or valuable?
 First and foremost, you should only purchase from a reputable dealer.
-We here at The Bible Museum (GREATSITE.COM) have been the world’s largest dealers of rare and antique Bibles since 1987, and there are no other full-time professional rare book dealers who focus exclusively on ancient Biblical printings, and move a significant volume of such material, making our organization a “near monopoly” in this niche market for over 35 years.
+We here at GREATSITE.COM have been the world’s largest dealers of rare and antique Bibles since 1996, and there are no other full-time professional rare book dealers who focus exclusively on ancient Biblical printings, and move a significant volume of such material, making our organization a “near monopoly” in this niche market for three decades.

 That being said, we also strive to educate our customers so that they can be independently discerning in their evaluations of ancient Bibles available for purchase anywhere.
 A basic understanding of the nature of antique Bibles and rare Bibles can provide a sense of empowerment for the buyer, which transcends being dependent upon trusting any dealer.
 As Sy Syms used to say, “an educated consumer is our best customer”.